GearHost/Docs/docs/deploy-net-core-application.md

 8. Select **Publish** and your application will start deploying!

-**Note:** .NET Core will not work with a free plan.
-The Self Contained Deployment uses over 100mb.

 **Tip:** Are you looking into migrating your ASP.NET 4.5+ application to .NET Core?
 Be sure to check out some prerequisites found [here!](https://docs.microsoft.com/en-us/dotnet/standard/choosing-core-framework-server)